-“Most people take 3-5 hours to reach the flat part of the hill”, shared the guide.
+“Most people take three to five hours to reach the flat part of the hill”, shared the guide.

 The oldest chai shop

-“15 more minutes and we rest”, the guide cheered.
+“15 more minutes and we rest”, the guide cheered on, sounding like he was walking in a park.
 He’d been trekking the Triund for over 10 years and mentioned casually it usually took him 1.5hours to go up and down just for exercise #humblebraggingrights?

-Being there right at the start of the monsoon season meant most of the snack stores including as a supposedly famous Momo shop was closed.
-And up till this point and we were the only group hiking up — I secretly loved it.
+Being there right at the start of the monsoon season meant most of the snack stores including a supposedly famous Momo shop was closed.
+And up till this point, we were the only group hiking up — I secretly loved it.

 While heaving and willing ourselves to take another step further, there was a silhouette of a dog standing over the edge of a rock.
 Next to it, a signboard read “Magic View — Oldest Chai Shop since 1984”.

-By then the rain had stopped and the fluffy white fog we’d seen all journey was still present but receding (very slowly).
+By then the rain had stopped and the fluffy white fog we’d seen all journey was starting to recede.
 We could only imagine how magical the view must be behind the fog.

 Camping in the rain

-Starting our trek at 11am, it was almost 5pm by the time we reached the top of Triund Hill.
-We tip toed around, skilfully avoiding the unsuspecting patches of dungs spread out on the hill.
+Starting our trek at 11AM, it was almost 5PM by the time we got to the top of Triund Hill.
+We tip-toed around, skilfully avoiding the unsuspecting patches of dungs spread out on the hill.

 For the first time on the trip, we weren’t trying to take in everything as quickly as possible before rushing on to the next activity or location.
 Nor were we glued to our phones trying to keep up with the world back home.
 For the first time on the trip, we had the chance to travel the way we always talked about how travel should be like — slow and present.

-When night finally fell, it was pitch dark outside the tent and so was the sky.
-We’d given up the hope of seeing a sky full of stars.
-Our toilet runs became an adventure of figuring what creature’s silhouette was in the distance and trying to return without soiling our slippers with animal poop.
-The drizzle soon turned into a full out downpour as we tucked ourselves into the warm sleeping bags.
+When night finally fell, it was pitch dark outside the tent, and so was the sky.
+We’d given up hope of seeing a sky full of stars.
+Our toilet runs became an adventure — figuring what creature’s silhouette was in the distance and trying to return without soiling our slippers with animal poop.
+The drizzle soon turned into a full-out downpour as we tucked ourselves into the warm sleeping bags.

-While the ambience sounds of the rain was soothing to sleep in, I wondered if the tent would hold up till morning.
+While the ambiance sound of the rain was soothing to sleep in, I wondered if the tent would hold up till morning.

 The descend — trekking beside waterfalls

 I woke up to my feet wrapped in a mushy wet sleeping bag.
-It was only 5am and everyone was still asleep.
-The rain was still going strong and the water had pooled slightly at the base of the tent.
+It was only 5AM and everyone was still asleep.
+The rain was still going strong and the water had pooled slightly at the base of our tent.